Devol, Oklahoma: History

 Devol continued to shrink after World War II.
 Only 152 residents remained in 1950.
 The high school closed in 1953, and in 1957, all grades were consolidated along with those of Randlett and Union Valley to form the Big Pasture School District in Randlett.
 In 1959 a tornado damaged most of Devol's business district (all three on the main street) and the old high school building.
-The town's population reached 117, the lowest recorded in its history.
+The town's population reached 117, the lowest recorded in its history until the 2020 census.
 The MK&T abandoned its tracks in 1972, and in the 1980s the only remaining business was a tack shop that specialized in making race horse saddles.
 It closed in the 1990s.

-Although there has been a slight rebound in population, no businesses are now in Devol and the post office had been threatened with closure in 1997 and 2002, but has weathered the storm for 10 years so far as of this posting.

-Devol never had a police force except the KKK.
-They were the enforcers of Friday night assaults, robberies, and church attendances.
-Also the "Klan band" would play in the town center gazebo in the summer time.
-The local two-cell jail stands to this day.